elgaspar/Odot/README.md

 ##### Features
-* It supports printing of the tasks.
+* It supports printing the tasks.

 ##### Screenshots